claresinger/MixedLayerModel.jl/docs/src/results_slab.md

-# Running an experiment
+# MLM behavior with fixed SST

-First use the MLM to calculate the steady-state clouds given an atmosphere with 400 ppm CO``_2`` and fix the SST at 290 K.
+Instead if we want to allow SSTs to change interactively, then we can set the ocean heat uptake (OHU) to the value defined by the 400 ppm simulation.
+Also be sure to switch to `varSST()` mode.
 ```@example
 using MixedLayerModel
 using OrdinaryDiffEq